 But you can't spend your entire time supporting buyers.
 You'll have to forget about sleep, personal hygiene and eating if you do so.
 Luckily, there's a couple of tools and tricks that will take care of customer serving for you.

 As you know, Instagram's rules forbid posting more than one external link.
 A chatbot can handle a certain number of customer requests via the platform.
 But you'll still need one or two operators of flesh and blood.
 Unlike robots, they can improvise and solve a broader scope of issues.

 That's when a service like Taplink can help.
-Using it, you can attach a link to your company's WhatsApp, Viber, Messenger or Telegram.
+Using it, you can link to a WhatsApp, Viber, Messenger and Telegram chat with you.
 Additionally, you can use TapLink as a medium to many other services and platforms.
 YouTube, PayPal, QuickBooks, Skype — you name it.